 The Court of Justice of the European Union (CJEU) is, as its name indicates, the judicial body of the EU.
 It is responsible for interpreting EU law, which includes the EU Charter on Fundamental Rights.
 The European Court of Human Rights, on the other hand, is a court established under the auspices of the Council of Europe which is responsible for interpreting the European Convention on Human Rights.
 While the EU and Council of Europe are often confused, not least because they share the same flag, they are distinct bodies.

-The People’s Climate Case, which is currently ongoing before the CJEU, is therefore being taken to a different court to the European Court of Human Rights.
-It is also being taken against the EU as a separate entity to its Member States whereas in this case it is the Member States of the EU themselves (as well as other States) which are being sued.
-Both the People’s Climate Case and this case are, nonetheless, fundamentally based on the argument that human rights law (be it under the EU Charter on Fundamental Rights or the European Convention on Human Rights) requires the adoption of greenhouse gas emissions reductions in line with what the science demands.
+The People’s Climate Case, which is was brought before the CJEU, was therefore taken to a different court to the European Court of Human Rights.
+It was also being taken against the EU as a separate entity to its Member States whereas in this case it is the Member States of the EU themselves (as well as other States) which are being sued.
+On the 25th March 2021, the People’s Climate Case was dismissed as inadmissible on the grounds that the applicants in that case were not uniquely affected by EU climate policies.
+This decision further reinforces the need for a European-wide binding legal decision on climate change from the European Court of Human Rights.

 The Covid-19 pandemic has not removed the urgency to act to prevent a climate catastrophe.
 Had governments known prior to 2020 than an outbreak of the coronavirus was imminent, it goes without saying that they would have taken every step possible to prevent it.
 Governments know that a climate catastrophe is around the corner, they know what needs to be done to prevent it and they have the means to do so.
 And yet governments around the world, including European governments, are still failing to take the necessary action.